ydigitalmedia/conversion/README.md

 2. [Change some configuration options (optional)](#configuration-options);
 3. [Learn how to notify YDigital Media about a conversion](#make-a-conversion).

-**Note:** This documentation assumes that you have basic knowledge of Javascript and HTML.
+**Note:** This documentation assumes that you have basic knowledge of JavaScript and HTML.